margaretmf/margaretmf.github.io/keycreativewriting.md

 Every day's a day to be someone new.
 Every day's a new day.
 Every day's a new day.
-All of live's days are brand new days.
+Everyone of life's days are brand new days.

 <br>